Website Launch Checklist: Key Highlights

 37. Verify All CTAs, Buttons & Links

-By verifying your CTAs, buttons and links you are ensuring that your website’s user navigation is streamlined and seamless.
+By verifying your CTAs, buttons and links, you are ensuring that your website’s user navigation is streamlined and seamless.

 38. Confirm Content On All Pages